Your Guide to What Home Inspectors Look For

 For more complicated matters, get in touch with local contractors for evaluation and repairs via online platforms such as Angi, HomeAdvisor, and Thumbtack.

-A top real estate agent provides access to a network of contractors and other professionals to resolve inspection concerns as well as helps negotiate price or credits.
+A top real estate agent provides access to a network of contractors and other professionals to resolve inspection concerns and helps negotiate price or credits.

-Major problems uncovered during an inspection can affect your sales price, delay closing, or cause the buyer to walk away, thus putting your home back on the market which could lower its value.
+Major problems uncovered during an inspection can affect your sales price, delay closing, or cause the buyer to walk away, putting your home back on the market and potentially lowering its value.
 If you know what home inspectors look for, you’ll be more prepared to deal with whatever issue turns up.

 Header Image Source: (SpeedKingz/ Shutterstock)